VishalLokam/TodoList-Docker/README.md

 ```docker
 docker container run -d -p 80:3000 --name todolist -e MONGODB_ATLAS_CONNECTION_STRING="<connection_string>/todolistDB" vishallokam/todolist-docker:latest
 ```
 This command will create a container that listens on port `80` on the host.
 Then the traffic is routed to the port `3000` of the container.
 On port `3000` NodeJS server is listening for requests.
-Update the `<connection_string>` with the MongoDB conncection string
+Update the `<connection_string>` with the MongoDB connection string

 2. Open the browser and put the url as shown below